Suffolk University: Campus

+On June 26, 2024, Suffolk University announced plans for a sixth residence hall after the purchase of a new property.
+President Marisa Kelly said that 101 Tremont Street across from Granary Burial Ground will be converted to an 11-story residence hall following their pending permit and review process of the city of Boston.

 Academics

 Suffolk employs over 900 full-time and adjunct faculty members, who instruct approximately 10,000 undergraduate and graduate students on its Boston Campus.

 The Sawyer Business School (previously the Sawyer School of Management) focuses on global business education.
 It offers undergraduate and graduate degrees.
 Joint degrees are also offered.
 About 3,000 students are currently enrolled in all programs.
 The Saturday-only Executive MBA Program incorporates four off-site one-week seminars and week-long global trips to Madrid and China.
 The Global MBA is a specialized MBA in international business with an intensive concentration in either finance or marketing.
 The full-time program includes a 3-month internship outside the student's home country.
 Summer 2010 Global MBA internships are in 10 countries.
 Part-time Global MBAs complete either a global experiential research project at their place of business or a 3-month consulting project that includes an intensive 2 week residency outside the US.